moonlightly/android-3/README.md

 How to build?
 -------------

-Building is pretty easy the only thing you need to know is the name of the device you're building for for example i'm goign to build for the Samsung Galaxy Nexus the maguro edition this is the only thing you'll have to do
+Building is pretty easy the only thing you need to know is the name of the device you're building for.
+For example i'm going to build for the Samsung Galaxy Nexus the gsm edition called 'maguro'.
+This is the only thing you'll have to do:

     ./build.sh <device_name>